BOT-Neil/Rooms/README.md

 1.Install ASP+plugin and setup your config as wanted
 2.Add FastAsyncWorldEdit and WorldGuard plugins.
-3.I would recommend you use mysql instead of sqlite
+3.Optionally, I would recommend you use mysql instead of sqlite
+4.Optionally migrate your plotsquared plots via the admin setting menu, my storage went from 100gb untrimmed to under 200mb for 10000 plots although alot were empty and had no grass.